eXpansiiVe/TelegramBotLeagueOfLegends/README.md

 # TelegramBot for LeagueOfLegends summoner info

-It's just a League of Legends Telegram bot that displays a given summoner's info.
+It's just a Telegram bot that displays a given lol summoner's info.
 Info includes summoner name, level, profile image, ranked tier, division, wins, loses and lp for SoloQ and Flex (if available).

 That's how the output looks like: